5 Great Eco-Friendly Dog Beds: Organic & Non-Toxic

 We Say: I couldn’t write a bed article without mentioning one of my favorite sleep brands, Avocado.

-It's worth knowing that this is an orthopedic dog bed, so it will offer Millie the support she needs when she gets older without me having to invest in a new bed.
+This is an orthopedic dog bed designed to relieve pressure on a dog's body.
+That means it will offer Millie the support she needs when she gets older without me having to invest in a new bed.

 This is an expensive option (particularly if you also go for the pillow bolster and bed frame), but if you can stretch the budget this far for your furry friend (and the planet!) it’s worth every cent!